Diagnosing failures of fairness transfer across distribution shift in real-world medical settings: Distribution shifts in real-world healthcare applications

+Figure~\ref{fig:no_transfer}(b) shows that the fairness properties of this model, as measured by gaps in subgroup performance, demographic parity (DP) and equalized odds (EO), do not transfer across ICU types.
+The model displays unfairness w.r.t. age in both datasets (maximum gap $\sim7\%$, similar DP and EO scores).
+However, the pattern of unfairness is different in the two datasets, with e.g. the 45-64 years old subgroup being under-served in the source but over-served in the target.
+The performance gap between sex groups increases from $1\%$ in the source (DP: $0.002 \pm 0.002$) to $2.7\%$ (DP: $0.016 \pm 0.003$) on the target.

-We frame this task by referring to the causal graph described in \cite{Singh2021-og}.
-In their work, the authors used a restricted set of variables related to demographics $A$, comorbidities $M$, observed features $X$ and the label $Y$.
-Similarly, we define the demographics $A$ as age and self-reported sex, comorbidities $M$ as previous medical history defined by ICD-9 codes \cite{Charlson1987-xb,Deyo1992-ct,Halfon2002-nq,Li2008-go}, observed features $X$ as all labs and vitals, and $Y$ as our prolonged length of stay label.
-Given that a more comprehensive feature set leads to better predictive performance \cite{Roy2021-rr}, we use all 59,351 features at our disposal and add `treatments' $T$ (e.g. medications) to the graph (Figure~\ref{fig:ehr_shift}(a)).
-In our graph, $S$ represents the ICU unit type that a patient is admitted to and is therefore correlated with the `reason for the ICU visit' $R$.
-We note that variables like labs and vitals might correlate with $R$ but that the model does not have a direct access to $R$ within the first 24 hours of admission for which the predictions are issued.
+To understand this failure of fairness transfer, we examine the structure of the shift.
+First, we draw a causal graph for the variables in this problem, building on the work in \citet{Singh2021-og}.
+Here, we incorporate demographics $A$ as age and self-reported sex, comorbidities $M$ as previous medical history defined by ICD-9 codes \citep{Charlson1987-xb,Deyo1992-ct,Halfon2002-nq,Li2008-go}, observed features $X$ as all labs and vitals, and $Y$ as our prolonged length of stay label.
+As a more comprehensive feature set leads to better predictive performance \citep{Roy2021-rr}, we use all 59,351 features at our disposal and add `treatments' $T$ (e.g. medications) to the graph (Fig.~\ref{fig:ehr_shift}(a)).
+In our graph, $S$ represents the ICU unit type that a patient is admitted to.

-As performed in Section \ref{sec:derm}, we investigate potential (conditional) independencies between the environment and the different variables.
-We first estimate the distribution of age and sex in each dataset (Figure~\ref{fig:ehr_shift}(b)).
-We observe that the population in the source is typically younger (median: 62 years old, 25\% quantile: 49, 75\% quantile: 76) than the population in the target (median: 68 years old, 25\% quantile: 58, 75\% quantile: 77, t-test: $p<0.0001$).
+We now test whether the shift $S$ has direct effects on the variables in this problem using our proposed approach.
+Beginning with $A$, which has no causal parents, we test whether $P(A \mid S=0) = P(A \mid S=1)$.
+We estimate the distribution of age and sex in each dataset (Fig.~\ref{fig:ehr_shift}(b)).
+We observe that the population in the source is typically younger than the population in the target (t-test: $p<0.0001$).
 In addition, the proportion of males in the source and target differ (source: 50\%, target: 65\%).
-Therefore, $A \nind S$.
+Therefore, $S \rightarrow A$.